westmainz/westmainz/README.md

 - 👀 I'm happy to see you here🙂
 - 🌱 I’m currently learning data anylysis🧐
 - ✍️ Aspiring to become a data analyst😁
-- 📫 You can contact me here or via email and X app okikiwest@gmail.com
+- 📫 You can contact me here or via email okikiwest@gmail.com📩
-@westmainz on X
+- ✖️ X app @westmainz🙂

 <!---
 westmainz/westmainz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.